SystemFw/blog/content/staging/paxos-failures.md

 are unique and should support a `<` comparison, but they don't have to be consecutive.
-Paxos doesn't mandate a specific way of generating proposal numbers, and there are a wealth of different designs with various tradeoffs, here's a simple one: each writer has a static `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
+Paxos doesn't mandate a specific way of generating proposal numbers, and there are a wealth of different designs with various tradeoffs, so here's a simple one: each writer has a static `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
 The proposal number is then `(counter, process_id)`.